-It remains unclear whether the applicants intend progressing the application against the respondents who were not party to the settlement agreement.
-Should they wish to do so, and the judgment of the 13 May 2016 judgment not be overturned on appeal, the applicants will be required to formally institute action against the remaining respondents (including R&E) for damages.
-The quantification of such damages and the extent of R&E's liability (if any), is not possible to determine with any degree of certainty at this stage.
-There are several reasons for this, such as:
+R&E is currently engaging with Richard Spoor as to the further conduct of the proceedings.
+In the event that the matter were to proceed further, the applicants will be required to institute action against the remaining respondents in due course.
+The quantification of such damages and the extent of R&E's liability (if any) is not possible to determine with any degree of certainty at this stage.

+There are various reasons for this, such as:

-- 1. one of the grounds relied upon by the applicants for the inclusion of R&E as a respondent to the certification application is an allegation that R&E owned, operated and/or advised Harmony Gold Mine, the ERPM Gold Mine, the Durban Roodepoort Deep Gold Mine, the Blyvooruitzicht Gold Mine, the Doornfontein Gold Mine and the Buffelsfontein Gold Mine (the mines) during the period 1993 to 1996; - 2. in its answering affidavit, R&E stated that it at no stage owned the mines, nor did it exercise control over them.
+- one of the grounds relied upon by the applicants for the inclusion of R&E as a respondent to the certification application was an allegation that R&E owned, operated and/or advised Harmony Gold Mine, the ERPM Gold Mine, the Durban Roodepoort Deep Gold Mine, the Blyvooruitzicht Gold Mine, the Doornfontein Gold Mine and the Buffelsfontein Gold Mine (the mines) during the period 1993 to 1996; - in its answering affidavit, R&E stated that it at no stage owned the mines, nor did it exercise control over them.
 For this reason, R&E adopted the view that it was wrongly joined to the certification proceedings.
 R&E disputes that a claim can be brought against it on the basis that it either owned or controlled the mines.
-This issue will be raised during the second stage of the proceedings if the SCA finds in favour of the applicants at the appeal stage; - 3. the application raises a number of complex factual and legal questions, which will also arise in any subsequent summons action against R&E. These questions include such matters as: (i) where the gold miner who suffered from tuberculosis or silicosis (referred to for convenience as the gold miner) worked; (iii) in which section of the mine he worked; (iii) whether the mine in question had greater or lesser concentrations of silica dust; (iv) the silicosis prevention programs of each mine; (v) the type of equipment used to combat silica dust; (vi) the extent (or otherwise) to which health and safety procedures were followed by the gold miner; and (vii) what steps were taken by the gold miner to minimise the extent of silica dust in the air as well as other relevant considerations.
+This issue will be raised during the next stage of the proceedings; - 3. the certification application raised a number of complex factual and legal questions, which will also arise in any subsequent summons action against R&E. These questions include such matters as: (i) where the gold miner who suffered from tuberculosis or silicosis (referred to for convenience as the gold miner) worked; (ii) in which section of the mine he worked; (iii) whether the mine in question had greater or lesser concentrations of silica dust; (iv) the silicosis prevention programs of each mine; (v) the type of equipment used to combat silica dust; (vi) the extent (or otherwise) to which health and safety procedures were followed by the gold miner; and (vii) what steps were taken by the gold miner to minimise the extent of silica dust in the air as well as other relevant considerations.
 The gold miner may in addition have moved to one of the mines allegedly owned or operated by R&E (which it denies) to a mining section for three years, whereafter he may have left that mine and joined another gold mine in a moderate silica environment.